Munsif.

 selectedUserId.set(2); // editedName resets to user 2's name

-Real-World Example: Think of a form with a "Cancel" button. linkedSignal gives you the "reset to original" behavior for free.
+Real-world use case: A form with a "Cancel" button. linkedSignal gives you the "reset to original" behavior for free — the user edits the value, but selecting a different entity resets the form.

 APIPurposeWritable?Stable Since